johnvenkiah/CI_PP5_John_Venkiah/README.md

 * Sign Out - The same goes for signing out

-* Various pages for email verification and password reset, etc (16 pages in total)
+* Various pages for email verification and password reset, etc

 #### Technical Design